global-education-monitoring-report/wide2020/README.md

 **cleanchars**: a compact way to replace special characters.
 It is included in the replace_characters.ado.

+**catenate**: a simple way to concatenate strings variables

 ## Cleaning

 In this part the values of the variables are standardized and for some variables the values are replaced according to the auxiliary tables.
-This includes: names of regions, names of religions, dates, ethnicities, years of education and durations.
+This includes: region, religion, date, ethnicity, urban, sex, year, original education variables.
+New variables were also created such as: years of education and durations.

-- **catenate**: a simple way to concatenate strings variables
+To simplify replacing one value with another, I created the *replace_many* function that replaces a "master" dataset value with a "using" dataset value as long as certain variables match.

+**replace_many**: to replace at once many values.

+**compute_education_years**: to calculate the years of education

 ## Calculating